tferr/Scripts/README.md

 License
 -------
-These scripts are free software: you can redistribute them and/or modify them under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.txt) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute them and/or modify them under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.txt) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.